flutter/website/src/docs/release/breaking-changes/overlay-entry-rebuilds.md

 Prior to this change an `OverlayEntry` would rebuild when a new opaque entry was added on top of it or removed above it.
 These rebuilds were unnecessary because they were not triggered by a change in state of the affected `OverlayEntry`.
-This change optimized how we handle the addition and removal of `OverlayEntry` and removed the unnecessary rebuilds to improve performance.
+This change optimizes how we handle the addition and removal of `OverlayEntry`s and removes the unnecessary rebuilds to improve performance.

 Since the Navigator internally puts each `Route` into an `OverlayEntry` this change also applies to `Route` transitions: If an opaque `Route` is pushed on